amalenduranjan/enzyme-production-intelligence-platform/enzyme_production_intelligence/README.md

 1) Why did Batch 145 have 20% lower enzyme yield?
 2) Which fermentation variables are most strongly associated with enzyme activity and purity?

-The goal of the project would be to create one trusted analytical layer connecting all these sources and answer all the above questions.
+The goal of the project would be to create one trusted analytical layer connecting all these sources and answer these questions.

-Synthetic data-based platform for these use cases.
+## Synthetic data-based platform for these use cases.

 ## Scenario
 Industrial *Aspergillus niger* enzyme fermentation.
 A common `batch_id` harmonizes: